Makeover Documentation

 Themes

-Tip: The Ash and Silver these are the ones which work best in modern,
+and Silver themes are the ones which work best in modern, simple-looking

-You can use Makeover as a simple way to make your application look better.
+applications.
+You can use Makeover as a simple way to make your

 Theme.

-look.
-For example a theme called "Ocean Blue" might give your app
+particular look.
+For example a theme called "Ocean Blue" might give your

 color green, and so on.

-(called 'Select Makeover Theme').
-Use this code template on a menu item on your
+Theme (called 'Select Makeover Theme').
+Use this code template on a menu

-frame.
-There is an option to use the STY extension instead of the INI extension
+item on your frame.
+There is an option to use the STY extension instead of

 The Theme selected is stored in the Win.Ini file (or another INI file